Hello everyone!

 Click "Quickconnect".

-On the first connection, FileZilla displays a window asking if you trust the server's key — click "OK" (or check "Always trust this host" to not see this warning again).
+On the first connection, FileZilla displays a window asking if you trust the server key — click "OK" (or check "Always trust this host" to avoid seeing this warning again).

 Connected!
-The screen is divided into two panes: the left pane shows the files on your computer and the right pane shows the files on the VM.
-To send a file or folder, drag it from the left pane to the right — or right-click on it and choose "Upload".
+The screen is divided into two panels: the left panel shows your computer's files and the right panel shows the VM's files.
+To send a file or folder, drag it from the left panel to the right — or right-click on it and choose "Upload".

-Your website files should be in /var/www/html/.
-To navigate to this folder in FileZilla, click in the "Remote site" field (right pane, top part), type /var/www/html and press Enter.
+Your site files should go in /var/www/html/.
+To navigate to this folder in FileZilla, click the "Remote site" field (right panel, top), type /var/www/html and press Enter.

-If FileZilla shows a permission error when trying to create or upload files in /var/www/html/, run the commands below in the SSH terminal (replacing seu_usuario with your actual user):
+If FileZilla shows a permission error when trying to create or send files in /var/www/html/, run the commands below in the SSH terminal (replacing your_user with your actual username):

 chown -R seu_usuario:www-data /var/www/html